fieldtrip/website/tutorial/tms-eeg.md

 trl = cfg.trl;

 The cfg structure we obtained from **[ft_definetrial](/reference/ft_definetrial)** contains enough information for ft_preprocessing to read our data from disk into trials.
 We will, however, also specify that the data should be re-referenced.
 As it can take quite a while (5-10 minutes) to read-in the data, the processed data can be found [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/tms/sp/data_tms_raw.mat).
-If you have downloaded this file, you can load the data wit
+If you have downloaded this file, you can load the data with:

     load data_tms_raw;